 1. What’s your story?
 Where are you from?

 My name is Magdalena, I am a 24-year-old Polish girl living and thriving in the city of Gdynia.
 Having previously dabbled in multiple fields, from editorial design to animation, I have finally settled for what I enjoy doing the most: directing, storyboarding and illustrating explainer videos.
-After spending a couple years studying and working abroad, I returned to Poland and have been working remotely ever since.
+After spending a couple of years studying and working abroad, I returned to Poland and have been working remotely ever since.
 I’ve been a freelancer since 2018 and I am loving it!

 2. Tell us about your aesthetic.